jamie-anson/MIse-en-place/mise-en-place-output/context-cards/styledViews.md

 ### `getContextCardViewContent`

-**Summary:** This function takes in a markdown string and a title, and returns the content for a context card view as a string.
+**Summary:** This function takes in a markdown string and a title, and returns a string representing the content for a context card view.

 **Signature:** `function getContextCardViewContent(markdown: string, title: string): string`